bitool-projects/Mutual-Fund-2/Readme.md

-# Project Title
+# Mutual Fund

-This Project helps you maintain student data.
+This Project created by Mann Bsc.
+Data.

 ## Table of Contents
 - [Screenshots](#screenshots)